aldoxavier1214/mark-form-student/README.md

 # mark-form-student
-To get the average of the students mark
+To get the average of the student mark and generate grade